enigma-io/ahs-acs/README.md

 ![drive](img/ssh.png)

-Now that you've got a fresh box with enough storage to hold the entire ACS, let's install postgres.
+Now that you've got a fresh box with enough storage to hold the entire ACS, let's install (PostgreSQL)[http://www.postgresql.org/].

 #### 2. Mount your EBS drive:

-First, run `lsblk` and check the output, you should see one drive that's a lot bigger than the others:
+First, run (lsblk)[http://manpages.courier-mta.org/htmlman8/lsblk.8.html] and check the output.
+You should see one drive that's a lot bigger than the others:

 ![lsblk](img/lsblk.png)

-Create a filesystem on on this drive;
+Create a filesystem on this drive:

 ```
 sudo mkfs -t ext4 /dev/xvdb
 ```

-Now, mount this drive:
+Then, mount this drive onto a filepath on the local system, like `/mnt`:

 ```
 sudo mount /dev/xvdb /mnt